MarcelMeurer/WVD-Hydra/README.md

 - Min.
 Hosts:
   The min. number of hosts running in the time frame.
 If fewer hosts are running, autoscale will start/create additional hosts
+- Min.
+Free Sessions:
+  Optionally: Minimum number of available (free) sessions during the schedule.
+The engine keeps care that enough session hosts are running to handle this number of new sessions (the engine will start additional hosts)
 - Weekdays, from, to:
   The time when this schedule is active
 - Load-Balancer: